CalebEverett/arloader/README.md

 Found 3 files matching filter criteria.
 ```

-8. If you then want to re-upload some files, you can run
+8. If you then want to re-upload some of your files, you can run
 ```
 cargo run upload-filter "tests/fixtures/[1-5]*.png" --log-dir target/tmp/ --min-confirms 7 --buffer 3
 ```
-with the same filter criteria you used in the filter above.
+with the same filter criteria you used above.
 ```
  path                            id                                           status     confirms
 -------------------------------------------------------------------------------------------------